 A rotation is a turn of a shape about a point (called the centre of rotation).

-A rotation is a type of transformation.
+A translation is a type of transformation

-A Real Example of Rotation
+A Real Example of a Rotation

-Properties of Rotation
+Properties of a Rotation

-- The image is the same size as the object.
+The image is the same size as the object.